 This medicine will add to the effects of alcohol and other CNS depressants (medicines that makes you drowsy or less alert).
-Some examples of CNS depressants are antihistamines or medicine for hay fever, other allergies, or colds; sedatives, tranquilizers, or sleeping medicine; prescription pain medicine or narcotics; medicine for seizures or barbiturates; muscle relaxants; or anesthetics, including some dental anesthetics.
+Some examples of CNS depressants are antihistamines or medicine for hay fever, allergies, or colds, sedatives, tranquilizers, or sleeping medicine, prescription pain medicine or narcotics, medicine for seizures or barbiturates, muscle relaxants, or anesthetics, including some dental anesthetics.
 Check with your doctor before taking any of the above while you are using this medicine.

 This medicine may cause some people, especially older persons, to become drowsy, dizzy, lightheaded, clumsy or unsteady, or less alert than they are normally.
 Even though eszopiclone is taken at bedtime, it may cause some people to feel drowsy or less alert on arising.
-Make sure you know how you react to eszopiclone before you drive, use machines, or do anything else that could be dangerous if you are dizzy, or are not alert or able to see well.
+Make sure you know how you react to eszopiclone before you drive, use machines, or do anything else that could be dangerous if you are dizzy, not alert, or not able to see well.

 If you develop any unusual and strange thoughts or behavior while you are taking eszopiclone, be sure to discuss it with your doctor.
 Some changes that have occurred in people taking this medicine are like those seen in people who drink alcohol and then act in a manner that is not normal.
 Other changes may be more unusual and extreme, such as confusion, worsening of depression, hallucinations (seeing, hearing, or feeling things that are not there), suicidal thoughts, and unusual excitement, nervousness, or irritability.

 Eszopiclone may cause a serious type of allergic reaction called anaphylaxis.
 Anaphylaxis can be life-threatening and requires immediate medical attention.
-Stop taking this medicine and call your doctor right away if you have itching, hives, hoarseness, trouble breathing, trouble swallowing, or any swelling of your hands, face, or mouth while you are using this medicine.
+Call your doctor right away if you have itching, hives, hoarseness, trouble breathing, trouble swallowing, or any swelling of your hands, face, or mouth while you are using this medicine.